lolli42/enetcache/Documentation/Introduction/Index.rst

 - Flexible lifetime handling of cache entries.
 - Cached plugin content can be re-used on different pages.
 - Automagic clearing of dirty cache entries if records have been changed in the backend.
-- Hooks into “Clear all cache” to enable administrators to manually clear content element caches together with the regular page cache.
 - Hooks in it's main frontend class allow other extensions to manipulate the cache handling.

 See also